What is a business exit strategy and why does it matter?

 Keep Reading: How much can I sell my business for?

 How can you get help writing an exit strategy for your business?

 Professional business exit professionals can help guide you through the stages of evaluating, selecting, and crafting your exit strategy and action plan.
-You’ll want to look for someone who has their Certified Exit Planning Advisor (CEPA) credentials – which will ensure they have the knowledge necessary to help you through the entire process.
+You’ll want to look for someone who has Certified Exit Planning Advisor (CEPA) credentials – which will ensure they know necessary to help you through the entire process.

 Here’s what else is recommended during the planning process:

 - Act Now: The sooner you start crafting your exit plan, the better prepared you will be to optimize the value of your business and avoid any pitfalls

 - Do Your Research: Make sure you work with experts in exit strategy and planning

 - Compare Expected Results to Cost: Consider the value provided in the exit planning and additional estimated value from action plans executed to the cost of the expert advice